The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Nail the presentation and logistics

 In catering, the packaging is the plating.
-How the food looks when opened represents your brand.
-In short: these little details are “your brand” in a customer’s mind.
+How the food looks when opened is your brand.

 Here's how I make the little differences count: